 The Godfather is a perfect example of character enrichment within violent set-pieces, a hallmark of gangster classics.
 And yet, this gangster classic is, well, far more than just another famous gangster movie.
 It was and still is a trendsetter for American cinema, and will forever be a benchmark for all the characteristics that make up a great film.
 It is for these reasons that I consider The Godfather the greatest movie ever made.
 If there was an intergalactic film competition that showcased the best motion pictures from every planet in the universe, The Godfather is the film I would choose to represent the cinema of humanity.
 It’s that good.

 So, sit down and spend some time with the Corleone family this weekend.
 It will be a weekend you won’t forget.
 If you only see one movie in your life, this one should be it.
 There are films, and then there are motion picture experiences.
-Experience The Godfather.
+Experience The Godfather, the movie that saved Hollywood.
 Let the Don make you an offer you can’t refuse.

 SUMMARY & RECOMMENDATION: The Godfather features towering performances from all-time acting greats Marlon Brando and Al Pacino, though the true stars of the film are Coppola’s visual poetry and Mario Puzo’s excellent adaptation of his own novel.
 Nino Rota’s score is haunting and melodic, while the film’s dialogue remains some of the most quotable lines in global pop culture.